Josh Clark: Executive Director of The Dyslexia Resource and Head of School at The Schenck School

 Ellen Hill is an advocate for students with dyslexia.
 Since 1987, she has worked at The Schenck School developing and implementing strategies that help struggling students succeed.
 While at The Schenck School, Ellen has served as a tutor, teacher, Lower School Principal, Admissions Director, Outplacement Director, and currently as Director of Community Engagement.
 Ellen has an B.A. in learning disabilities from Mercer University and a master’s degree in learning disabilities from Georgia State University.
 Ellen has presented numerous educational sessions locally and nationally for educators, parents, and other professionals at conferences presented by the International Dyslexia Association, the Academy of Orton-Gillingham Practitioners and Educators, the SSATB, and Georgia Independent School Assocation.
 Additionally, she has given presentations at community events, independent and public schools, and several universities in Georgia.
 Ellen likes to say that she has continued her education by living with her dyslexic husband and children.
 She is very proud to be the lucky parent of two dyslexic sons.

 Terry is the Director of Student Services at The Schenck School.
 As part of her responsibilities, she helps families not enrolled at the School support their dyslexic students through one-on-one and group tutoring opportunities and through The Schenck School’s Summer Adventures program, which is open to rising kindergarten through eighth grade students.
-Terry has a B.A. in business administration from Appalachian State University and has completed courses in Orton-Gillingham training.
+Terry has a B.S. in Business Administration from Appalachian State University and has completed courses in Orton-Gillingham training.
 Prior to her work with The Schenck School, Terry was an early childhood teacher.

 Rosanna is the Registrar for The Dyslexia Resource and The Schenck School.
 She manages registration for Dyslexia Resource training courses and outreach services.
 She has studied business administration at Perimeter College and is bilingual in English and Spanish.